VirtualPatientEngine/VPEHackathonAIAgentsCOTemplate/README.md

 # VPE Hackathon: AI Agents for Life Sciences

-## Preparing the environment
+## Recommended environment setup options
-1. Ready to use Code Ocean Capsule
+*Please review the `/environment/Dockerfile` for required installations and python packages*<br>
+1. From a code ocean capsule
-2. Run the Docker image locally or on the cloud
+2. From a Docker image locally or on the cloud
-3. Python virtual environment
+3. From a python virtual environment

 ## Running the projects
+### Assumed folder structure
+> code/... # where the code lives
+> data/... # where data assets live
+> results/... # where results are written to

+### From the command line
 Run the demo
 `streamlit run /code/demo/streamlit_app.py`
 Run the Talk2Biomodels